Barclays: 2000 to 2010

 Barclays closed 171 branches in the UK in 2001, many of them in rural communities: Barclays called itself "The Big Bank", but this name was quickly given a low profile after a series of embarrassing PR stunts.

 On 31 October 2001, Barclays and CIBC agreed to combine their Caribbean operations to establish a joint venture company known as FirstCaribbean International Bank (FCIB).

 In 2003, Barclays bought the American credit card company Juniper Bank from CIBC, re-branding it as "Barclays Bank Delaware".
 The same year saw the acquisition of Banco Zaragozano, the 11th-largest Spanish bank.

-Barclays took over sponsorship of the Premier League from Barclaycard in 2004.
 In May 2005, Barclays moved its group headquarters from Lombard Street in the City of London to One Churchill Place in Canary Wharf.
 Also in 2005 Barclays sealed a £2.6bn takeover of Absa Group Limited, South Africa's largest retail bank, acquiring a 54% stake on 27 July 2005.

 In 2006, Barclays purchased the HomEq Servicing Corporation for US$469 million in cash from Wachovia Corp.
 That year also saw the acquisition of the financial website CompareTheLoan and Barclays announcing plans to rebrand Woolwich branches as Barclays, migrating Woolwich customers onto Barclays accounts and migrating back-office processes onto Barclays systems—the Woolwich brand was to be used for Barclays mortgages.
 Barclays also exited retail-banking operations in the Caribbean-region which extended as far back as 1837 through selling of its joint venture stake in FirstCaribbean International Bank (FCIB) to CIBC for between $989 million and $1.08 billion.

 In March 2007, Barclays announced plans to purchase ABN AMRO, the largest bank in the Netherlands.
 However, on 5 October 2007 Barclays announced that it had abandoned its bid, citing inadequate support by ABN shareholders.
 Fewer than 80% of shares had been tendered to Barclays' cash-and-shares offer.
 This left the consortium led by Royal Bank of Scotland Group free to proceed with its counter-bid for ABN AMRO.

 Also in 2007, Barclays agreed to purchase Equifirst Corporation from Regions Financial Corporation for US$225 million.
 That year also saw Barclays Personal Investment Management announcing the closure of their operation in Peterborough and its re-siting to Glasgow, laying off nearly 900 members of staff.